keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 `shipyard-controller`, `remediation-service`, `mongodb-datastore`,
 `lighthouse-service`, and `approval-service`.
-By default, the value of the `NATS_URL` environment variable is the same as the value of the distributor's `PUBSUB_URL`;
+By default, the value of the `NATS_URL` environment variable is the same as the value of the distributor's `PUBSUB_URL` environment variable;
 is it a requirement that both values always match?

 Keptn does not currently support a ConfigMap that contains the `NATS_URL` so it must be set as an environment variable in the Helm chart [is that correct?] for each configured service.

-The `helm-service` and Job Executor Service (JES) use the distributor's API proxy feature to communicate with the `resource-service` so configuration change must be applied on the distributor and not the `helm-service` or JES.
+The `helm-service` and Job Executor Service (JES) use the distributor's API proxy feature to communicate with the `resource-service` so any configuration changes must be applied to the distributor and not the `helm-service` or JES.

-#### Outsystems environment
+## Outsystems environment

 The Outsystems requirement is set up by Geos, Rings, and Stamps: